relaycoder/repograph/docs/flow.todo.md

+lets ditch
+1. fast-glob - Uses Node.js fs, path, stream modules
+2 ignore - CommonJS module with export issues in browser 3 globby - Depends on fast-glob and has ES module import issues 4 unicorn-magic - Export resolution problems in browser environment

+to use another lib browser compatible version. or create own.

+do it without feature regression ...

+I want everything to run in browser via vite build.

+dont forget final checks yaml

+===

 - make this lib in-browser friendly especially vite. its very good to make repograph optionally no need to direct fs dir just via object passing in-memory so that only the end scn-ts lib user manually feed from fs.